The Finish Line: Exploring Matte, Gloss, Tactile, and Retort

 There's no one-size-fits-all formula for making your cans "pop".
 You can mix and match matte and gloss finishes to create a one-of-a-kind brand experience.
 It's all about finding what suits your unique style and can design.
 Just like your brand, your cans should stand out in their own special way.

-Retort is used for cans that undergo high-heat processing.
-It is applied to the interior of cans that are destined to undergo high-heat processing, such as in the case of canned foods that are sterilized through retort processing.
+Retort is applied to the cans that are destined to undergo high-heat processing, such as in the case of canned foods that are sterilized through retort processing.

 Retort processing involves cooking food in the can at high temperatures (usually above 116°C or 240°F) to kill harmful bacteria and other microorganisms, ensuring the safety and extending the shelf life of the canned product.
 The primary purpose of retort varnishes is functional rather than aesthetic.
-They are applied to the interior surfaces of cans to:
+They are specially formulated to:

 Protect the Food